9072 Haley Center

 Christopher Keirstead received his Ph.D. from the University of Delaware in 1999 and is a specialist in Victorian literature and culture.
-Other research and teaching interests include poetry, travel writing, genre studies, and postcolonial studies.
-His recent book Victorian Poetry, Europe, and the Challenge of Cosmopolitanism (Ohio State UP, 2011) examines how Europe emerges as the site of a dynamic and evolving form of critical cosmopolitanism in works by Matthew Arnold, Arthur Hugh Clough, Elizabeth Barrett Browning, Robert Browning, A. C. Swinburne, William Morris, and Thomas Hardy.
+Other research and teaching interests include poetry, travel and mobility studies, genre studies, and Dickens.
 His current book project, “Repeat Engagements: Continuities of Mobility, Modernity, and Form in Travel Writing since the Nineteenth Century,” revisits some of travel writing’s most enduring and politically-charged contact zones in an effort to map the unique ways the form seeks to render processes of historical, technological and cultural change.
-Other on-going research projects include studies of the role and importance of poetry in nineteenth-century European travel guides and the history of poetry as a form of travel discourse.
+Other on-going research projects include studies of British travel writing about the American South and the significance of poetry in nineteenth-century European travel guides.

 - “Cosmopolitan Soul: Travels in Body and Spirit with Browning’s Cleon and Karshish.”
 LIT: Literature Interpretation Theory 27:1 (2016): 7-28.